Causes and risk factors of ovarian cancer

 Family history of ovarian cancer

 Having a family history of ovarian cancer can increase your risk of developing it.
-If your mother or sister has had ovarian cancer, your risk may be up to 3 times higher.
-If they were diagnosed at a young age, your risk may be higher.
+If your mother or sister has had ovarian cancer, your risk of certain types may be up to 3 times higher.
+Your risk may be higher if they were diagnosed at a young age.

 Your GP can also give you information and support.
 If they think your family might have an increased risk of ovarian cancer, they may arrange for you to see a genetics specialist.